itaynoama/Quicky/README.md

 #Quicky vegan API
- The purpose of this Web Service is to manage all the recipes that appears in the DB.
+The purpose of this Web Service is to manage all the recipes that appears in the DB.<br/>
 In manage to work with those functions, you need to add a "Callback" functions to handle the data response

 ## This service contains the services above: